WLAN-Pi/wlanpi-documentation/docs/suppliers.md

 ## NEO2 Suppliers

-- [FriendlyArm NEO2 Kit][NEO2]{target=_blank} (Note: _As of April 2020, we understand that FriendlyArm are no longer producing the NEO2 due to component supply issues.
-We awaiting details of a replacement device that we can use going forwards_)
+- [FriendlyArm NEO2 Kit][NEO2]{target=_blank} (Note: As of April 2020, we understand that FriendlyArm are no longer producing the NEO2 due to component supply issues.
+We are investigating a suitable replacement device to use going forwards - _Please [check here][availability] for our latest statement on platform availability_

 ## Comfast CF-912 Adapter
 <div>